Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: Discussion

 \section{Discussion}

-In this article, we have introduced covariate-adjustment methods to estimate the win ratio and win difference in a model-robust fashion; that is, the consistency of the estimator is not compromised even when the working regression functions are incorrect.
-We first discussed the unadjusted estimator without any covariate adjustment and then developed propensity score weighting estimators --- in particular, IPW and OW --- for win statistics.
+In this article, we have introduced covariate-adjustment methods to estimate the win ratio and win difference.
+We first developed propensity score weighting estimators --- in particular, IPW and OW --- for win statistics.
 These estimators extend the prior work of \citet{zeng2021propensity} from the conventional average treatment effect estimand to a wider class of pairwise comparison estimands, for which win ratios and win differences are important special cases.
 Second, inspired by the form of the augmented weighting estimator in \citet{Mao2019} for analyzing observational data, we further introduced a class of augmented weighting estimators for win estimands that leveraged an additional outcome regression (in addition to weighting) to potentially further improve efficiency.
 Both weighting and augmented weighting estimators (IPW or OW) were constructed using stabilized weights such that they are H{\'a}jek-type estimators, different from the unstabilized IPW and augmented inverse probability weighting estimators previously proposed for observational studies \citep{Mao2018}.
 We applied the U-statistics theory to derive the asymptotic variance of all unadjusted and covariate-adjusted estimators, and obtained the closed-form variance of the weighting and augmented weighting estimators from the sample variance of the estimated influence function.
-The detailed expressions of terms involved in those closed-form variances are provided in Web Appendix A-D, and avoid the need for computationally intensive resampling-based inference.
-Furthermore, we showed that the influence function of the weighting estimators can be regarded as the influence function of the unadjusted estimator minus its projection to the nuisance tangent space, and proved that the asymptotic variance of the propensity score weighting estimators is no larger than that of the unadjusted estimator, for estimating WR and WD.
-This has important implications, as it provides a compelling rationale for covariate adjustment when targeting win estimands in randomized clinical trials, reinforcing the principle that baseline covariates should almost always be leveraged when available rather than ignored.
+Furthermore, we showed that the influence function of the weighting estimators can be regarded as the influence function of the unadjusted estimator minus its projection to the nuisance tangent space, and proved that the asymptotic variance of the propensity score weighting estimators is no larger than that of the unadjusted estimator.
+This has important implications, as it provides a compelling rationale for covariate adjustment when targeting win estimands in RCTs, reinforcing the principle that baseline covariates should almost always be leveraged when available rather than ignored.
 More broadly, this finding strengthens the position reflected in the FDA guidance for COVID-19 trials \citep{FDA2020COVID}, which stated: ``\emph{To improve the precision of treatment effect estimation and inference, sponsors should consider adjusting for prespecified prognostic baseline covariates \ldots and should propose methods of covariate adjustment}.''
-Our work thus illustrates the operational steps involved in estimating win estimands with covariate adjustment. tics as well as the unadjusted win statistics in the \texttt{winPSW} R package which can be freely accessed via \url{https://github.com/Zhiqiangcao/winPSW}.
+Our work thus illustrates the operational steps involved in estimating win estimands with the unadjusted and covariate-adjusted win-statistic estimators in the \texttt{winPSW} R package.